Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Setup: Distribution-Free Non-Monetary Resource Allocation

-\paragraph{Objectives of the Central Planner.} The central planner aims to design a mechanism that both (in expectation) minimizes the number of audits requested and maximizes the social welfare $\sum_{t=1}^T u_{t,i_t}$, at a corresponding PBE.
-Here, we defined $u_{t,0}=0$ for all $t\in [T]$ for simplicity.
-The latter objective is equivalent to minimizing the regret \textit{w.r.t.} optimal allocations in hindsight, as defined below.
+The planner aims to design a mechanism that both (in expectation) maximizes the social welfare $\sum_{t=1}^T u_{t,i_t}$ and minimizes the number of audits requested, at a corresponding PBE.
+For notational simplicity, we define $u_{t,0}=0$ for those rounds where $i_t=0$, i.e., no welfare arises if the allocation is rejected.
+The welfare maximization objective is equivalent to minimizing the regret w.r.t. optimal allocations, as defined below.